Cheesesteak0/AutoHotKey/README.md

 The name of the script briefly tells what it does.
 Looking inside the file I left notes on exactly what each one does and the keyboard shortcuts to activate them.

-Also I use this at the end of all of my scripts: ^Esc::ExitApp.
+### Standard script endings
+End script: ^Esc::ExitApp.
+Suspend script: ^Pause::Suspend

-What this does is it allows me to force shut down any currently running .ahk file by press Ctrl+Esc.
+This allows me to force shut down any currently running .ahk file by pressing Ctrl+Esc or suspend with Ctrl+Pause.

 This purpose of this is mainly just in case one of the scripts malfunctions this will shut it and the rest running down.